Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: Boundary rigidity

-The exit time function $\tau(x,\xi)$ (recall that we assume strong convexity) becomes singular at $(x,\xi)\in T^*\bo$.
-More precisely, the normal derivative with respect to $x$ when $\xi$ is tangent to $\bo$ has a square root type of singularity.
+The exit time function $\tau(\x,\xi)$ (recall that we assume strong convexity) becomes singular at $(\x,\xi)\in T^*\bo$.
+More precisely, the normal derivative with respect to $\x$ when $\xi$ is tangent to $\bo$ has a square root type of singularity.
 This is yet another reason to extend the metrics $g$ and $\hat g$ outside $M$, in an identical manner.
-Then for any $(x,\xi)\in \partial_-S^*M$ close enough to $S^*_{H\cap M}M$, $H=\{\foliation=0\}=\{\tilde x=0\}$, the bicharacteristics originating from it will be identical once they exit $T^*M$ but are still close enough to it.
-Similarly, instead of starting from $T^*\bo$, we could start at points and codirections close to it, but away from $\bar M$.

-Based on those arguments, we push the boundary away a bit, to $\tilde x=\delta$.
-For $(x,\xi)$ with $x$ near $H\cap M$, redefine $\tau(x,\xi)$ to be the travel time from $(x,\xi)$ to $H_\delta=\{\tilde x=\delta\}$.
-Let $U_-\subset\partial_-SH_\delta$ be the set of all points on $H_\delta$ and incoming unit directions so that the corresponding geodesic in the metric $g$ is close enough to one tangent to $\bo$ at $H\cap M$.
+Based on those arguments, we push the boundary away a bit, to $\tilde x=\delta$ with some $\delta>0$.
+For $(\x,\xi)$ with $\x$ near $p_0$, redefine $\tau(\x,\xi)$ to be the travel time from $(\x,\xi)$ to $H_\delta=\{\tilde x=\delta\}$.
+Let $U_-\subset\partial_-SH_\delta$ be the set of all points on $H_\delta$ and incoming unit directions so that the corresponding geodesic in the metric $g$ is close enough to one tangent to $\bo$ at $p_0$.
 Similarly, let $U_+$ be the set of such pairs with outgoing directions.
-Redefine the scattering relation $L$ locally to act from $U_-$ to $U_+$, and redefine $\ell$ similarly, see Figure~\ref{fig:local_lens_rigidity_pic1}.
-Then under the assumptions of Theorems~\ref{thm:local-impr}-\ref{thm:local-pr}, $L=\tilde L$ and $\ell=\tilde \ell$ on $U_-$.
+Redefine the scattering relation $\cL$ locally to act from $U_-$ to $U_+$, and redefine $\ell$ similarly, see Figure~\ref{fig:local_lens_rigidity_pic1}.
+Then under the assumptions of Theorems~\ref{thm:local-impr}-\ref{thm:local-pr}, $\cL=\tilde \cL$ and $\ell=\tilde \ell$ on $U_-$.
 We can apply the construction above by replacing $\partial_\pm SM$ locally by $U_\pm$.
-The advantage we have now is that on $U_-$, the travel time $\tau$ is non-singular.
 Equalities \r{3}, \r{4} are preserved then.
+The advantage we have now is that on $U_-$, the travel time $\tau$ is non-singular but its derivatives are still large when $\delta\ll1$.
+To deal with this, we need the following lemmas.